-The Council will support developments which enable people to access employment, essential services and community facilities by walking and cycling.
-In particular:

-- A. The layout of the external environment, including links to adjoining areas should provide attractive, convenient, direct, safe, secure and easy-to follow pedestrian and cycle routes that are well connected to the existing network.
-Primary cycling routes such as those to Central Milton Keynes and public transport hubs should be as direct and uninterrupted as possible, e.g. along grid roads; - B. Incorporate measures to minimise vehicle speed and give priority to pedestrians and cyclists - C. Create safe, well lit, convenient and attractive walking and cycling connections to existing developments, neighbourhoods, jobs and services.
-Locations that are a deterrent to pedestrians and cyclists should be improved, including crossing points at roads; - D. A Transport Statement or Transport Assessment should be undertaken to ensure that the impact of proposed new development at existing level crossings is assessed by developers, and suitable mitigation incorporated within the development proposals; - E. The existing redway, footway and right of way network should be retained, improved and extended; - F. Provide supporting facilities including wayfinding, pick up points, secure cycle parking, electric bike charging facilities and, where necessary, shower and changing facilities; - G. Facilitate cycle hire schemes through the provision of land and/or planning obligations, where relevant, to ensure the provision of sufficient capacity; - H. The Council's priorities for improving access and conditions for pedestrians and cyclists are: - Routes from nearby settlements to Milton Keynes City. - The Redway Super Route Network. - Routes to and within Central Milton Keynes and Town Centres. - The National Cycle Network.
+- A. The Council will support developments which enable people to access employment, essential services and community facilities by walking and cycling.
+In particular: - 1.
+The layout of the external environment, including links to adjoining areas should provide attractive, convenient, direct, safe, secure and easy-to follow pedestrian and cycle routes that are well connected to the existing network.
+Primary cycling routes such as those to Central Milton Keynes and public transport hubs should be as direct and uninterrupted as possible, e.g. along grid road corridors; - 2.
+Incorporate measures to minimise vehicle speed and give priority to pedestrians and cyclists; - Create safe, well lit, convenient and attractive walking and cycling connections to existing developments, neighbourhoods, jobs and services.
+Locations that are a deterrent to pedestrians and cyclists should be improved, including crossing points at roads; - 4.
+A Transport Statement or Transport Assessment should be undertaken to ensure that the impact of proposed new development at existing level crossings is assessed by developers, and suitable mitigation incorporated within the development proposals; - 5.
+The existing redway, footway and right of way network should be retained, improved and extended to the current Redway design standards; - 6.
+Provide supporting facilities including wayfinding, pick up points, secure cycle parking, electric bike charging facilities and, where necessary, shower and changing facilities; - 7.
+Facilitate cycle hire schemes through the provision of land and/or planning obligations, where relevant, to ensure the provision of sufficient capacity; - 8.
+The Council's priorities for improving access and conditions for pedestrians and cyclists are: - i.
+Routes from nearby settlements to Milton Keynes City. - ii.
+The Redway Super Route Network. - iii.
+Routes to and within Central Milton Keynes and Town Centres. - iv.
+The National Cycle Network.